Las Siete Sillas in a park near Puente Lusitania

 The amphitheatre was inaugurated in 8 BC and the inscription celebrates Emperor Augustus.
 It could seat approximately 15,000 spectators.
 The excavations unearthed most of ima cavea, the lowest tier of seats which was reserved to the magistrates and the richest citizens, and some supporting structures of the media cavea, the middle tier.

 Museo Nacional de Arte Romano: fresco from the amphitheatre

 The fresco shows a hunting scene in the wild with a tree in the background, but it actually depicts a venatio, a fight between a man and a wild animal, which spectators could watch in the amphitheatre instead of gladiatorial combats.
-The Roman provinces of northern Africa supplied the amphitheatres of Europe with a variety of animals from ostrichs and boars to lions and elephants.
-There are many interesting mosaics showing these wild beasts, how they were captured and how they were transported across the sea.
+The Roman provinces of northern Africa supplied the amphitheatres of Europe with a variety of animals from ostriches and boars to lions and elephants.
+There are many interesting floor mosaics showing these wild beasts, how they were captured and how they were transported across the sea.
 Not all the animals were killed in the amphitheatres, some of them were only paraded in a sort of modern circus-type show.

 Seating section of the amphitheatre with the theatre in the background

 |Other ancient amphitheatres in this web site:|